Inquiry, Development, Engagement and Advancement

 IDEA Mission

 The IDEA Committee was added to the Executive Board of the Cancer Biology (CB) graduate program in 2020.
-Given the historical and systemic racism that still exists in the scientific community, the Cancer Biology program has committed to taking a proactive stance in the creation of an academic environment that is inclusive, welcoming, and celebrates the groundbreaking contributions of scientists from underrepresented groups, both nationally and internationally.
+The Cancer Biology program is committed to taking a proactive stance in the creation of an academic environment that is welcoming and celebrates the groundbreaking contributions of scientists from all groups, both nationally and internationally.
 To this end, the IDEA Committee's specific charges are listed below:

-• Building a strong, diverse community in the Cancer Biology Graduate Program
+• Building a strong and engaged community in the Cancer Biology Graduate Program

 • Building an empathic culture which is responsive to the needs of all students and faculty

-• Promoting more diverse representation at CB events and seminar series
+• Promoting a wide range of perspectives at CB events and seminar series

-• Implementation of aggressive recruiting strategies aimed at recruiting the most competitive students from varied backgrounds nationally and internationally
+• Implementation of recruiting strategies aimed at recruiting the most competitive students nationally and internationally

-• Development of innovative infrastructure to support underrepresented minority and international students in the CB Program
+• Development of innovative infrastructure to support all our students in the CB Program

 • Investment into recruitment of local talent to our program starting at middle school and continuing through college

-• Increasing knowledge of the current CB faculty and students of scientists not traditionally recognized or appreciated by the scientific community using in-person and social media platforms
+• Increasing knowledge of the current CB faculty and students to strengthen our shared sense of community

 We look forward to creating an atmosphere where we utilize the talents of every individual who shares our passion of curing cancer.
 Importantly, the IDEA committee will work hard to ensure that we pursue our goals of celebrating humanity through our actions at the bench and how we interact with each other.